 There are four gates in the Summer Palace.

-• The East Palace Gate:
+- The East Palace Gate:

-• The Northern Palace Gate
+- The North Palace Gate

-• The Ruyi Gate
+- The Ruyi Gate

-• The New Palace Gate
+- The New Palace Gate

 For first-time visitors, we usually suggest entering through the East Palace Gate or the New Palace Gate to experience the main attractions effectively.

-If this is your second visit, you can consider the Northern Palace Gate or Ruyi Gate to avoid crowds and enjoy a peaceful visit.
+If this is your second visit, you can consider the North Palace Gate or Ruyi Gate to avoid crowds and enjoy a peaceful visit.
 They are farther from the main attractions compared to East Palace Gate and New Palace Gate.

 1. The First Route: